gitcoinco/web/docs/RUNNING_LOCALLY_DOCKER.md

 `Q: How can I access the Django shell, similar to: python manage.py shell ?`

 Simply run: `make get_django_shell` or `docker-compose exec web python app/manage.py shell`

+#### Access BASH

+`Q: I want to inspect or manipulate the container via bash.
+How can I access the root shell of the container?`

+Run: `docker-compose exec web bash`